-- What are the Benefits of Using a Flat Fee Broker vs. a Traditional Agent?
+2. What are the Benefits of Using a Flat Fee Broker vs. a Traditional Agent?

 There are a variety of reasons to sell a home – whether relocating for a job, up or down sizing, or maybe the equity in your home is too good not to capitalize on.
 Making a profit might not always be the reason you’re selling a home, but one thing is for sure – no one wants to lose the equity that they’ve built up by paying outrageous commission fees.
 In fact, by selling your home for a flat fee, you’re able to save over $10,000 on average.
 This is cash that can be used to make a down payment on a new home, or maybe to take that dream vacation you’ve been wanting to take for years.

-- How Do Commission Fees Really Work?
+3. How Do Commission Fees Really Work?

-- Is Scout Realty Considered a Discount Brokerage?
+4. Is Scout Realty Considered a Discount Brokerage?

 At Scout Realty, we believe that discounting your cost and discounting your value are two totally different things.
 We create something that we call ‘Value Innovation’.
 We’re often asked “how do we create value for people if we don’t charge a full 6%,” or “if we don’t charge 3% on the seller’s side, are we considered a ‘discount brokerage’?”

-- Will My Home Be Listed on the MLS?
+5. Will My Home Be Listed on the MLS?

 An important thing to note is that even when you use a flat fee realtor like Scout Realty, your home will still be listed on the Multiple Listing Service (MLS), so that it can be found just like every other home that’s listed in Nashville.
 The MLS is the main online directory that real estate agents use to list their properties and share them with other agents that also belong to the local MLS.
 This is an important thing to note because many third-party services, such as Zillow, Realtor.com, NextDoor, Trulia, etc. pull their listings from the same MLS, so your home will get maximum exposure for only a fraction of the price.

-- Would My Home Sell Faster With a Traditional Broker?
+6. Would My Home Sell Faster With a Traditional Broker?

 Another thing to note is that when you meet with a traditional real estate agent to discuss the sale of your home, you’ll generally get a presentation on how well they plan to market your home.
 However, an overwhelming majority of properties are sold by the cooperating MLS agent, rather than a listing agent.
 So, why would you invest a large portion of your equity in someone who will more than likely lean on another agent to sell your home instead?

 This is where Scout Realty comes in.
-In our basic listing package, we provide professional photographs listed on the MLS, an open house to generate maximum exposure, a feature in our email blast, organic posts on social media and much more!
+In our Core listing package, we provide professional photographs listed on the MLS, an open house to generate maximum exposure, a feature in our email blast, organic posts on social media and much more!
 We offer a fully-integrated marketing strategy for every property that lists with us, designed to help your home sell as quickly as possible.